The ITIL 4 Service Desk Guide – Process, Practice, Function?

 ITIL 4 Service Desk

 Let’s talk about the ITIL 4 service desk Practice Guide.
 Practices, first introduced with the release of the ITIL 4 Foundation Edition in February 2019, are a set of organizational resources designed to work together for service management teams performing work and achieving objectives.
 There are 34 management practices in ITIL 4, split into three main areas: General Management Practices, Service Management Practices, and Technology Management Practices.
-But before this turns into an article about the ITIL 4 changes, including ITIL processes versus ITIL practices, these are already covered in Akshay Anand’s “ITIL 4 Explained” and Stuart Rance’s “Everything you need to know about ITIL 4.”
-Instead, this article focuses on one of the ITIL 4 Service Management Practices – the ITIL 4 service desk practice and the associated practice guide and ITIL processes.

 Let’s start with the concept of practices

 For anyone familiar with previous versions of ITIL, practices effectively replace “ITIL processes” (where processes were used to manage the delivery and support of IT services).
-Of which the ITIL 4 service desk is an example.
-For me, one of the challenges of processes is that, when you think of an ITIL process, you may associate it with perhaps a workflow – a defined way of getting a piece of work, a user query, or information, from point A to point B for example.
+Of which the ITIL 4 service desk management practice is an example.
+For me, one of the challenges of business processes is that, when you think of an ITIL process, you may associate it with perhaps a workflow – a defined way of getting a piece of work, a user query, or information, from point A to point B for example.

 Practices elevate the notion of ITIL processes by incorporating (another new feature of ITIL 4) the four dimensions of service management (Organizations and People, Information and Technology, Partners and Suppliers, and Value Streams and Processes).
 The four dimensions of service management ensure that, through service planning and service design, the organization adopts a considered and balanced approach by taking into account each of the four dimensions.
+This is very relevant to the ITIL service desk management practice.

 It’s also worth calling out that ITIL 4 uses the term service management rather than IT service management (ITSM) whenever possible – reflecting the ability of the guidance to be used by other business functions and not just IT.
 This includes the ITIL 4 service desk practice.